twbs/bootstrap/site/content/docs/5.1/components/popovers.md

 Keep reading to see how popovers work with some examples.

+## Examples

-## Example: Enable popovers everywhere
+### Enable popovers

-One way to initialize all popovers on a page would be to select them by their `data-bs-toggle` attribute:
+As mentioned above, you must initialize popovers before they can be used.
+One way to initialize all popovers on a page would be to select them by their `data-bs-toggle` attribute, like so:

 ```js
 var popoverTriggerList = Array.prototype.slice.call(document.querySelectorAll('[data-bs-toggle="popover"]'))